Ready to tackle your thyroid problems but unsure of where to start?

 Compare that to the ovulatory phase when testosterone levels peak and estrogen is increased – you will have the power and energy to do more strenuous exercise like lifting weights or doing high-intensity exercises.

 Luteal Phase Exercises: Days 14-28

 On the final two weeks of your cycle progesterone levels should peak which has a very calming sensation on your body – during this time you should focus on more relaxing and soothing exercises like yoga, pilates or lower intensity exercises.

 Replete Nutrient Deficiencies with Targeted Supplements

-The focus of supplements during this 10 Day Thyroid Reset is to boost conversion of inactive T4 to the active T3 hormone.
+The focus of supplements during this 10-Day Thyroid Reset is to boost the conversion of inactive T4 to the active T3 hormone.